frmichel/sparql-micro-service/README.md

 This project is a PHP implementation for JSON-based Web APIs.
 It comes with multiple configuration options to fit most specific APIs (e.g. add specific HTTP headers, configure a cache database) and can generate **provenance information** added to the graph being produced at the time a SPARQL micro-service is invoked.

+## Quick start guide

+These [slides](doc/quick-start-guide.pdf) describe the main concepts behind SPARQL micro-services, and then guide you through a guide to **quickly write and setup your first SPARQL micro-service**.

 ## Examples and Demo

 You can check out some services we published at [https://sparql-micro-services.org/](https://sparql-micro-services.org/).